 President Obama announced the initiative at the fifth Summit of the Americas in April 2009.
 U.S. and Caribbean representatives followed up with several meetings and in 2010 held an inaugural Caribbean-U.S. Security Cooperation Dialogue, which approved a declaration of principles, a framework for engagement, and a broad action plan.
-Seven additional Caribbean-U.S. security dialogues have been held, with the most recent in November 2017 in the Dominican Republic.
+Seven additional Caribbean-U.S. security cooperation dialogues have been held, with the most recent in May 2019 in Washington, DC.